(II) Determine the phase constant ϕ in Eq. 14–4 if, at t = 0 ,&nb... | Channels for Pearson+

 1

-Identify the general form of the equation for simple harmonic motion, which is typically given by x(t) = A \cos(\omega t + \phi).
-Here, x(t) is the displacement as a function of time, A is the amplitude, \omega is the angular frequency, and \phi is the phase constant.
+Identify the general form of the equation for simple harmonic motion, which is typically given by x(t) = A cos(ωt + ϕ), where A is the amplitude, ω is the angular frequency, t is the time, and ϕ is the phase constant.

-Simplify the equation to find \cos(\phi).
-Since A is not equal to zero, divide both sides of the equation by A, resulting in 1 = \cos(\phi).

-Determine the value of \phi by solving the equation \cos(\phi) = 1.
-Recall that cosine of an angle is 1 when the angle is 0 degrees or any multiple of 2\pi radians.
+Determine the values of ϕ that satisfy the equation cos(ϕ) = -1/2.
+Recall that cosine of an angle is -1/2 at specific standard angles in the unit circle.

-Conclude that the phase constant \phi is 0 radians, as it is the simplest solution that satisfies the condition.
+Identify the principal value of ϕ and consider the periodic nature of the cosine function to list possible values of ϕ that satisfy the condition in the context of the problem.

 Verified video answer for a similar problem: